 MORICHES INLET TO SHINNECOCK INLET: 11 groins constructed in the Westhampton Beach area in 1965.
 Additional 4 groins with beach and dune fill placed west of the 11-groin field in 1969-1970.

 The Westhampton Interim Project, which included groin modification and beach fill within and west of the 15-groin field, was completed in December 1997.
 The West of Shinnecock Interim Project, which includes beach fill west of the Shinnecock navigation channel, was completed in March 2005.

 SOUTHAMPTON to BEACH HAMPTON: 2 groins constructed at Georgica Pond in 1965.

-    REFORMULATION: The goal of the Reformulation Study is to identify storm damage risk reduction within the study area and to evaluate alternative methods of providing authorized beach erosion control and hurricane protection.
+REFORMULATION STUDY: The goal of the Reformulation Study is to identify storm damage risk reduction within the study area and to evaluate alternative methods of providing authorized beach erosion control and hurricane protection.
 A Design Agreement was executed with the State of New York in October 2002 in order to cost-share study costs at 75% Federal and 25% Non-Federal.
-Coordination is currently underway with all project sponsors, including the State of New York and the Department of Interior, on finalization of a plan of improvement in order to complete the Reformulation Study.
-This effort will be completed at 100% Federal cost.
+Coordination is currently underway with all project sponsors, including the State of New York and the U.S. Department of Interior, on finalization of the Reformulation Study.
+This effort will be completed at 100% Federal expense.